Nicolai Abildgaard: Personal life

 Abildgaard married Anna Marie "Nancy" Christiane Oxholm (1762–1822) in 1781.
 She gave birth to his son Marcus Aurelius the same year.
 However, he lived only to 4 years of age.

 When Abildgaard found out his wife was unfaithful with Reinhard von Eppingen, chamberlain at the Danish court, he forced the pair to flee in disgrace across the Sound to Helsingborg, Sweden, getting a divorce.
 His second marriage in 1803 was to Juliane Marie Ottesen (1777–1848).
 He had a further two sons and a daughter from this marriage.
 He died at Frederiksdal House in 1809.
 Nicolai Abraham Abildgaard is buried in Copenhagen's Assistens Cemetery.

-Assessment
+Legacy

 Though Nicolai Abildgaard won immense fame in his own generation and helped lead the way to the period of art known as the Golden Age of Danish Painting, his works are scarcely known outside of Denmark.
 His style was classical, though with a romantic trend.
 According to the Encyclopædia Britannica Eleventh Edition, "he was a cold theorist, inspired not by nature but by art.
 He had a keen sense of color.
 As a technical painter, he attained remarkable success, his tone being very harmonious and even, but the effect to a foreigner's eye is rarely interesting."
 A portrait of him painted by Jens Juel was made into a medallion by his friend Johan Tobias Sergel.
 August Vilhelm Saabye sculpted a statue of him in 1868, based on contemporary portraits.